• Products

 2. Looking Solely at the NAV is not Advisable

-Considering NAV mutual funds is generally not necessary.
-In India, there is a common misconception that a lower NAV is better, especially with newer mutual funds having lower NAVs than older ones.
+Considering only the NAV of the mutual funds is generally not necessary.
+In India, a common misconception is that a lower NAV is better, particularly since newer mutual funds usually have lower NAVs than older ones.
 This misconception has led to instances where investors sell their old mutual fund units to invest in newer ones based on NAV alone.

 However, when considering mutual fund investments, looking solely at the NAV is not advisable.
 Instead, it's important to consider various factors such as past performance, the size of Assets Under Management (AUM), alpha, beta, and other relevant details.